win21H2/win21H2/README.md

 Hi there!
 I'm Mark, a high school student mainly working in the field of electrical engineering (specifically hardware design/engineering).
 Some of the major projects I've worked on include Project Silent Willow, tau-w (which I'm currently working on), and my-computer-details.

-## Project Silent Willow

-Project Silent Willow is a mechanum wheel vehicle which means it can drive different directions without having to turn itself.
-Currently, I've integrated image recognition and I'm planning to integrate the LiDAR sensor that is mounted at the top of the vehicle.
-Furthermore, one matteBlack is complete, I'm planning to create a PCB which will contain the motor driving circuit (instead of needing an external board for the DRV8825 chip).

 ## Groups
 - Internet-time-service (ITS @ NIST)<br>
  - CTA Developers<br>